 What makes the perfect holiday?
-Top notch service with a touch of pampering, plenty of time for fun and relaxation and of course, the chance to visit new and exciting places are the hallmarks of any great trip.
+Top notch service with a touch of pampering, plenty of time for fun and relaxation and of course, the chance to visit new and exciting places.
+These are the hallmarks of any great trip.

-Add an exciting itinerary with culturally immersive tours, gourmet cuisine and the finest wines and there’s little doubt that a trip of this calibre will rank high in the personal memory banks of any traveller.
+Add an exciting itinerary with culturally immersive tours, gourmet cuisine and the finest wines, and there’s little doubt that a trip of this calibre will rank high on any travel bucket list.

 If you’re like me, you want a holiday that incorporates all of those elements.
-So, it was with great delight that I packed my bags for just such a trip – an unforgettable cruise with Scenic down the Seine in France.
+So, it was with delight that I packed my bags for just such a trip – an unforgettable cruise with Scenic down the River Seine, in France.

 The ship for my journey was the Scenic Gem, a 110 metre-long luxury vessel that was purpose-built for France’s iconic river.
-Launched in 2014, the Gem is essentially a first class boutique hotel on water.
+Launched in 2014, the Gem is more like a boutique hotel on water.

 Its mix of suites provide a unique range of accommodation choices, with most offering a private balcony.
-As for the staterooms without a balcony, they also offer plenty in the way of comfort, space, and value.
+Even staterooms without a balcony offered ample luxury, space, and best of all, value for money.

 For a close-up look at the luxury accommodations on board, read my Scenic Gem suite and stateroom review here.

 But let’s face it, on a European river cruise, most of your time will be spent away from your cabin, no matter how comfy and stylish it may be.
-So it’s time to focus on the Scenic experience by way of its gourmet food, and immersive tours.
+What really sets Scenic apart, is its gourmet food, and immersive tours on shore.

 On-board lounge & bar